Main walk: 17.1km (10.6 miles)

 Shortening the walk with buses

-Very much the recommended pub stop for this walk is the Bull Inn in Three Leg Cross (01580 200 586 www.thebullinn.co.uk , 7.4km (4.6 miles) into the walk.
-This is a large walker (and dog) friendly pub in a remote rural location, with an interesting and not overpriced menu, and plenty of outside tables in summer.
-It serves food from 12-2.30pm Monday to Saturday, and later on Sunday "according to demand.
-The pub is also open for drinks all afternoon and does food 6.30-9pm Tuesday to Saturday
+The recommended lunch stop, however, only 1.1km (0.6 miles) further on, is the Bull Inn in Three Leg Cross (01580 200 586 www.thebullinn.co.uk, 7.5km (4.6 miles) into the walk.
+This is a large walker (and dog) friendly pub in a pleasant rural location, with an interesting and not overpriced menu, and plenty of outside tables in summer.
+It majors on table service but you can also eat in the bar area, and even when fully booked they are good at squeezing people in.
+It serves food from 12-2.30pm Monday to Saturday, and later on Sunday "according to demand".
+The pub is also open for drinks all afternoon and does food 6.30-9pm Tuesday to Saturday.

 Ticehurst churchyard, just beyond the Greedy Goat Cafe, makes a very nice picnic spot, with pleasantly situated benches.
 There is a convenience store on the corner at the start of Church Street.

 Otherwise Wadhurst has two pubs, both of which do tea in pots.
 The Greyhound, the first you come to is is more traditional and sometimes refuses to do tea if the bar is busy.
 It has a (well-hidden) garden at the back.
-The White Hart 100 metres up the road, has been revamped and taken upmarket, but has nice sofas and seems happy to serve tea.
+The White Hart 100 metres up the road and is now quite smart with a gastro menu, but also serves tea in pots.

 After the walk, we would love to get your feedback